Senior Contributing Faculty

 Dr. Crosby earned his master’s degree in educational leadership, from Wayne State University, and his B.S. degree from Eastern Michigan University, with a major in elementary education.

-Since 1994, Dr. Crosby has taught in elementary grades 1-5.
-He has also taught in the largest Autism Center-Based Program in the United States.
+Starting in 1994, Dr. Crosby taught for 25 years in elementary grades 1-5.
+He also taught in the largest Autism Center-Based Program in the United States.
 That pioneering program educates over 300 unique and inspiring students with autism (ranging in age from 3-26 years).

 Dr. Crosby joined the Walden University faculty in February 2008.
 In 2011, Dr. Crosby was named "Lead Faculty Member" for doctoral courses in College Teaching & Learning and Adult Education.
 In 2017, he was named a “Senior Contributing Faculty member.”